The views expressed by the host on this program make more sense than anything anybody else says.

 But if you get rid of me, I got more of this in my arsenal.

-This guy Biden is almost as much of a wrecker as Bill Clinton.
+This guy, Biden is almost as much of a wrecker as Bill Clinton.

-Clinton wrecked Holmes, this guy's wrecking Obama.
+This guy's wrecking Obama.

 Who's next?